Ashley0324/Flutter-CarStatusApplication/README.md

   🎬 <a href="https://www.youtube.com/watch?v=IsLhRpSdZRk">Watch it in action on Youtube</a> 🎬
 </p>

-### 🧑 Author
-Ashley Jin: ashleyjin0324@gmail.com
-If you'd like to contribute to the app, don't hestite to get in contact with me.

 ### ✨ Iphone Screenshots
 <p align="center">
   <img width="800" alt="Screenshot 2022-05-17 at 18 26 28" src="https://user-images.githubusercontent.com/99146042/168876140-0582093a-1ef7-4616-9d04-ace5df228ed9.png">